 Consistent, Regular Support for Youth

-The program is open to people 15 to 24 with Child Intervention Status through Children’s Services.
+The program is open to youth aged 15 to 22 with Child Intervention Status.

 No Fees

-Youth Transition to Adulthood is funded by Children’s Services.
-There are no costs associated with the program.
+The program is funded by the Ministry of Children's Services.
+There are no costs for participants.

 Meaningful Support